Welcome to our 10-minute GoPro Buyer’s Guide.

 Then there’s the higher end brands like GoPro, where the wind noise reduction system can be intrusive.
 It kicks in so harshly, that it makes sound throughout a shoot inconsistent.

-That said, there’s an enormous difference between the standard wind noise reduction system offered by the GoPro HERO4 Session, and the advanced wind noise reduction system offered by the HERO5 Session, HERO5 Black and HERO6.
+That said, there’s an enormous difference between the standard wind noise reduction system offered by the GoPro HERO, and the advanced wind noise reduction system offered by the HERO5 Black and HERO6.

-The HERO4 Session wind noise reduction system covers little more than a light breeze.
+The HERO wind noise reduction system covers little more than a light breeze.

 The HERO5/HERO6 wind reduction system is much more advanced, allowing for higher quality audio throughout a shoot.